Radiation for Dogs

 There are several different ways to deliver radiation therapy depending on the ultimate goal of treatment.

-Curative intent or definitive intent means that the goal is to eliminate the cancer or get as close to elimination as possible.
-This is used for dogs who are expected to do well for a long time after treatment.
+Curative or definitive intent means that the goal is to eliminate cancer or get as close to elimination as possible.
+This is used for dogs expected to do well for a long time after treatment.

 Other situations warrant the use of palliative care radiation therapy.
-Palliative intent has the goal of decreasing pain or improving function for an animal with severe or extensive disease where there is not a curative option.
-While these patients may not gain long survival times, the radiation therapy is still valuable because it can dramatically improve their quality of life.
+Palliative intent aims to decrease pain or improve function for an animal with severe or extensive disease where there is no curative option.
+While these patients may not gain long survival times, radiation therapy is still valuable because it can dramatically improve their quality of life.

 Radiation Doses and Protocols